 Pastors, Christian workers, and lay believers need a robust and reliable source of factually sound, biblically informed information and analysis so they can identify, answer, and evangelize the wide range of false and defective religious groups that pose a constant challenge to the proclamation of the Gospel and the building of the church.

-The geographic scope of the Center’s activities will be, in order of priority:
+The geographic scope of the Centre’s activities will be, in order of priority:

 • the rest of East Africa (Kenya, Tanzania, Rwanda, Burundi)